 - Use RIPE bananas for the BEST taste.
 Ripe bananas are soft and usually have a yellow exterior (skin) covered with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have much less banana flavor.
 Perfectly yellow bananas look great but are usually not fully ripe yet.

-- To avoid any recipe problems (i.e. the banana bread is too dry or too wet), you should use exactly 1 1/2 cups of mashed bananas.
-FYI – 3 large bananas can vary in size.
-Therefore, it is safer to measure the exact amount of mashed bananas when making any banana bread recipes.
+- Banana sizes differ a lot.
+Therefore, to avoid potential recipe problems (i.e. the banana bread is too dry or too wet), you should use EXACTLY 1 1/2 cups of mashed bananas.
+It is safer to measure the exact amount of mashed bananas (with a measuring cup or kitchen scale) when making banana bread recipes (versus using 3 random-sized bananas).

 - FYI – 3 medium-sized bananas equal roughly 1 to 1 1/4 cups of mashed bananas (not sliced bananas).
 3 large-sized bananas equal roughly 1 1/3 to 1 2/3 cups of mashed bananas (not sliced bananas).
 Of course, banana sizes can vary greatly… and my version of medium and large-sized bananas may differ from yours!

-- If you don’t have milk chocolate chips, you can use regular semi-sweet chocolate chips.
+- If you don’t have milk chocolate chips (or want a less sweet chocolate chip banana bread), you can use regular SEMI-SWEET chocolate chips.
 The banana bread will still taste nice… just not as great as our milk chocolate banana bread!!!

 - Optional – If you find milk chocolate chips too sweet and semi-sweet chocolate chips too bitter, you can mix the two types of chips together (i.e. 1/2 cup of milk chocolate chips and 1/2 cup of semi-sweet chocolate chips).
 This allows you to create the perfect chocolate chip blend based on your family’s taste preferences.
 Just shift the chocolate chip percentages (i.e. 2/3 milk chocolate & 1/3 semi-sweet) around based on your family’s “sweetness index”.
 My thanks to Dash for suggesting this idea!

-- This doesn’t happen often but if the top of the banana bread looks too moist or under cooked, you should try the “toothpick test”.
-Gently push a toothpick into the top of the bread and see if any batter sticks to the toothpick.
-If batter is sticking to the toothpick then it hasn’t completely cooked.
+- This doesn’t happen often but if the top of the banana bread looks too moist or undercooked, you should try the “toothpick test”.
+Gently push a long wooden skewer or toothpick into the top of the bread and see if any batter sticks to the toothpick.
+If batter is sticking to the skewer or toothpick then it hasn’t completely cooked.
 Place the bread pan back into the still hot oven for another 2 or 3 minutes.
 Make sure to wear oven gloves because the bread pan will be very hot.
-After the 2 or 3 minutes, remove the bread pan and test the banana bread again with a tooth pick.
+After the 2 or 3 minutes, remove the bread pan and test the banana bread again with a skewer or toothpick.

 - Consider “greasing” your bread pan with butter (even if it is non-stick) because the chocolate chips may stick to the bread pan after melting during the baking process.
 Melted chocolate chips can sometimes make it difficult to get the banana bread out of the bread pan without breaking (unless the bread pan has been greased with butter).
 When greasing the pan, please give extra attention to the bottom of the bread pan (which is hard to reach with a silicon spatula).
 For extra protection, some people like to use baking parchment paper.
 They line the bread pan with baking parchment paper before pouring the batter into the pan.
 This makes it much easy to lift the banana bread out of the bread pan without breaking.